 Ultimately, real-time data is best used for quick insights, monitoring user spikes, or checking if tracking events are firing as expected.
 For more accurate and detailed analysis, standard reports offer a fuller picture but require more patience as GA4 completes its in-depth processing.

-Alternatives for Fasta Data Insights
+Alternatives for Faster Data Insights

 If GA4’s data delays are slowing down your decision-making, you may want to consider alternative analytics tools that prioritize speed and real-time insights.
 And if that’s the case, I encourage you to explore GoodMetrics which provides a faster, more straightforward approach to tracking.